 If the case is already at hearing or has a recorded lien

-You're now in formal proceedings.
-The mitigation process is your primary lever, but it requires the underlying violation to be fully resolved first.
-This is the stage where professional representation typically pays for itself — the difference between a $40,000 mitigation outcome and a $4,000 outcome is the quality of the corrective work, the completeness of the documentation, and the effectiveness of the mitigation presentation.
+You are now in formal proceedings.
+The mitigation process is a primary lever, but it requires the underlying violation to be fully resolved first.
+This is the stage where professional representation typically pays for itself — the quality of the corrective work, the completeness of the documentation, and the effectiveness of the mitigation presentation drive the outcome.

 The realistic picture